 Please click here for 'problem statements' applicable across the gas transmission and distribution networks in the UK.
 These were last published in 2017, and have now been incorporated in the Gas Network Innovation Strategy.

 Tender: Assessing the Joint Decarbonisation Pathway

-ENA is tendering for a project on “Assessing the Joint Decarbonisation Pathway”.
+ENA has recently tendered for a project on “Assessing the Joint Decarbonisation Pathway”.